bm-synth/DeepSpeed/docs/_tutorials/getting-started.md

 ## Installation

-* Installing is as simple as `pip install deepspeed`, [see more details](/tutorials/advanced-install/).
-* To get started with DeepSpeed on AzureML, please see the [AzureML Examples GitHub](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/deepspeed)
+* Please see our [Azure tutorial](/tutorials/azure/) to get started with DeepSpeed on Azure!
-* DeepSpeed has direct integrations with [HuggingFace Transformers](https://github.com/huggingface/transformers) and [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
-HuggingFace Transformers users can now easily accelerate their models with DeepSpeed through a simple ``--deepspeed`` flag + config file [See more details](https://huggingface.co/docs/transformers/deepspeed).
-PyTorch Lightning provides easy access to DeepSpeed through the Lightning Trainer [See more details](https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html?highlight=deepspeed#deepspeed).
-* DeepSpeed on AMD can be used via our [ROCm images](https://hub.docker.com/r/deepspeed/rocm501/tags), e.g., `docker pull deepspeed/rocm501:ds060_pytorch110`.
-* DeepSpeed also supports Intel Xeon CPU, Intel Data Center Max Series XPU, Intel Gaudi HPU, Huawei Ascend NPU etc, please refer to the [accelerator setup guide](/tutorials/accelerator-setup-guide/)
+* If you're not on Azure, we recommend using our docker image via `docker pull deepspeed/deepspeed:latest` which contains a pre-installed version of DeepSpeed and all the necessary dependencies.
+* If you want to install DeepSpeed manually, we provide an install script
+* `install.sh` to help install on a local machine or across an entire cluster.

 ## Writing DeepSpeed Models